onouv/expenses/doc/implementation/architecture/README.md

 2) The innermost domain layer provides all business logic and is not depending on anything outside
 3) *package* dependencies **generally** direct from outside to inside of the hexagon, *except* for dependencies from application to ports layer
 4) Layers are opaque.
 For example, do not reach from adapters to application.
-Dedicated connections  are management by dependency injection in both directions
+Dedicated connections  are management by dependency injection in both directions.
 5) The application layer
 -- must implement the driven ports interfaces
 -- may use the driving port classes directly